MicrosoftDocs/memdocs/sccm/compliance/plan-design/common-tasks-for-creating-and-deploying-configuration-baselines.md

 4. On the **Home** tab, in the **Deployment** group, click **Deploy**.

-5. In the **Deploy Configuration Baselines** dialog box, configure the following Metings:
+5. In the **Deploy Configuration Baselines** dialog box, configure the following settings:

     -   **Selected configuration baselines** - Ensure that the **Windows 10 Passwords** configuration baseline was automatically added to this list.